Grossmont College

 Grossmont College is a public community college in El Cajon, California.
-Its name originated with the silent film actor and producer William J. Gross, who was enticed by Ed Fletcher to invest the purchase of land, part of which was called Grossmont.
+Its name originated with the silent film actor and producer William J. Gross, who was enticed by Ed Fletcher to invest in the purchase of land, part of which was called Grossmont.
 The campus sits in the Fletcher Hills community of El Cajon and is bordered by the cities of San Diego and Santee.
-Grossmont College along with Cuyamaca College make up what is the Grossmont-Cuyamaca Community College District.
-Grossmont is part of the California Community College System.
+Grossmont College along with Cuyamaca College make up what is the Grossmont–Cuyamaca Community College District.
+Grossmont is part of the California Community Colleges system.

 Grossmont College is also home to Grossmont Middle College High School, where selected high school students can receive both high school and college credit for taking courses on campus.
 The newspaper for Grossmont College is The Summit.
 Its radio station is Griffin Radio.

 Facilities

 The facilities of Grossmont College are situated across 135 acres.
 At its inception, the campus was planned to accommodate an enrollment of 2,500 daytime students.
 The first incarnation of the completed campus was expected to hold 4,800 students.
 On October 18, 1965, a bond for $3.5 million was approved by area voters.
 This made it possible to complete the college's initial master plan.
 By September 25, 1967, the new facilities were completed.
 Since that time, student enrollment increased dramatically and created the need for new and remodeled campus facilities.

 In recent years, the college has undergone major improvements of its facilities including: